Assault weapons legislation in the United States: 1999

 In March 1999, State Senator Don Perata introduced Senate Bill 23 (SB 23).
 The bill had three provisions: to make illegal the manufacture, importation, sale or offer, or to give or lend any large-capacity magazine as defined as having the capacity to accept more than ten rounds; the addition of a "generic" definition list to the existing Roberti-Roos legislation; and the exemption to allow on and off duty and retired peace officers the use of assault weapons.
 They are defined in Penal Code §12276.1 and §30515.
 The bill was passed and went into effect on January 1, 2000.

-Shortly after this was passed a loophole was discovered.
-Since the law was written by make and model or the number of features.
-The loophole was that a detachable magazine was allowed, if it required a tool to remove.
+Shortly after this was passed, a loophole was discovered.
+Since the law was written by make and model or the number of features, the loophole was that a detachable magazine was allowed, if it required a tool to remove.
 This led to the creation of the Bullet Button.
 The Bullet Button is a device that replaced the standard magazine catch on the rifle and prevented the magazine from being released without a small pointed device inserted into the screw hole.
 Various designs and other versions of Bullet Button type devices were released and used by millions of Californians.

 2016

-In December 2015 Syed Rizwan Farook and Tashfeen Malik borrowed a rifle and removed the Bullet Button, making it an illegal configuration.
+In December 2015, Syed Rizwan Farook and Tashfeen Malik borrowed a rifle and removed the Bullet Button, making it an illegal configuration.
 Then went to the San Bernardino Inland Regional Center where they murdered 14 people and injured 22 others.
 This led to a second, stricter version of the original California assault weapons ban SB880, AKA the Bullet Button Ban.
 This made previously legal configurations of semi-automatic sporting rifles illegal.
 The owners were given a choice to register the guns as assault weapons with the California DOJ or change the configuration.

 The bill was finalized and passed, then waited for 9 months for the DOJ regulations to enable owners to start the registration process.
-On the last day of Kamala Harri's tenure, at 2 pm as Attorney General, the laws were updated to include new categories of assault weapons, now including shotguns.
+On the last day of Kamala Harris' tenure, at 2 pm as Attorney General, the laws were updated to include new categories of assault weapons, now including shotguns.
 This was presented as an emergency approval because the deadline was in 3 hrs.